 Who do I need to speak to?

-The Support for Learning Unit is run by Assistant Headteacher Ms C Cork and Mrs L Barrass .
-Their remit covers a wide variety of educational support of a specialised nature and emotional support for pupils identified as needing additional help.
+The Support for Learning Unit is run by Assistant Headteacher, Ms C Cork and Mrs L Barrass.
+Their remit covers a wide variety of educational support of a specialised nature and emotional support for students identified as needing additional help.
 You will be referred to them if your child is deemed to be in need of this support.

 What are merits and demerits?

-This is our current system for rewarding and punishing our students.
+This is our current system for rewarding and sanctioning our students.

 Merits are issued to celebrate student successes such as good classwork or behaviour, excellent homework, effort, and supporting others.
-Merit points are accumulated across the whole academic year, and rewards are given out to pupils at the end of each term.
-These include letters home, vouchers for snacks from the canteen, Amazon gift cards and the choice of a special activity e.g. extra non-uniform day, a pass to skip the lunch queue etc. In addition, pin badges and certificates are given to pupils when they reach an accumulation of a set number of merit points.
+Merit points are accumulated across the whole academic year, and rewards are given out to students at the end of each term.
+These include letters home, vouchers for snacks from the canteen, Amazon gift cards and the choice of a special activity e.g., extra non-uniform day, a pass to skip the lunch queue etc. In addition, pin badges and certificates are given to students when they reach an accumulation of a set number of merit points.

 Demerits are issued in sets of 5 or 10 points for elements of behaviour that we actively discourage, these include uniform issues, rudeness/answering back, eating/chewing or drinking in class, talking in class, lateness, lack of work or lack of equipment.
 The demerits currently worth 10 points are rudeness / answering back, inappropriate conduct, persistent talking and use of a mobile phone (which also results in the phone being confiscated).
 Detentions for the accumulation of 30+ demerit points are run on Friday evenings, and further sanctions are issued for accumulation of 4 or more demerit detentions during an academic year.
 There is no late bus on a Friday, and arrangements for collecting students are the responsibility of parents.